-How many truly original cars are there?
+(first posted 5/4/2012) How many truly original cars are there?
 Here’s the test: take any car, and one can almost always find their antecedents or inspirations.
 One that stands out is the Citroen 2CV: no one had ever built a car remotely like it.
-Its suspension alone is so unique and unlikely, that it qualifies it, never mind the rest of the car.
+Its suspension is so unique and unlikely that it alone qualifies it, never mind the rest of the car.
 The 2CV makes the Model T and Volkswagen look downright conventional, which they mostly were.
-One could say that the whole era of French automotive originality and eccentricity began with the 2CV.
-Yes, many copied it, but it copied no one.
+One might be tempted to say that the whole era of French automotive originality and eccentricity began with the 2CV.
+Yes, many copied it or were influenced by it, but it copied no one.

 The 2CV was the engineer’s dream job.
 To create the ultimate in automotive minimalism is a huge task; in many ways much more demanding than creating a high-end car.
 And for much of the first half of the automobile’s history, it was a recurring quest.
 And a very difficult one to get just right; most tended to overshoot or undershoot.
 The 2CV nailed it.